cbsfdevteam/cb_logger/README.md

 The log is initially a platform event which is added to a list of event logs, and we either publish immediately or at the end of the transaction (inside our trigger framework using a single call to the publish method per transaction).<br/>
 Once the event is published, the event trigger picks it up and one at a time we convert them into big objects.<br/> At this point, we make sure to add a sequence number for each log in the list, because big objects can be considered duplicates and overwrite each other if the index fields are not unique.<br/>
 The reason for publishing a platform event and not writing directly to the big object is because you cannot mix dml of sObjects with big objects.<br/> By creating a platform event, this starts a new transaction where we can commit the big objects without receiving such dml errors.<br/>
-Once the objects are committed, we can then go to the logger UI, and filter by date, log type, or subject.<br/>
+Once the objects are committed, we can then go to the CB_Logger UI, and filter by date, log type, or subject.<br/>
 You can expand the message to view all the details, and if there is something that needs to be shared with a team member you can use the email button in the UI to choose the recipient from a pre-determined list (managed via custom label) and send them a copy.<br/>

 Documentation